 Berenice Abbott began teaching at the New School for Social Research in 1935.
-When she was invited to teach a new course on photography, the school was pioneering in its programme of adult education.
+When she was invited to teach a new course on photography, the school was pioneering its programme of adult education.
 She joined a prestigious faculty and encouraged other respected photographers also to teach at the school.
 By the time she left the school in 1958, Abbott had helped to make it a leading centre for education in photography.
 The contents of many of Abbott’s classes were published as a practical guide to photography in A Guide to Better Photography (1941).
-Abbott was also a fanatical inventor and pioneered various photographic processes and equipment, some of which gained government patents.
+Abbott was also a fanatical inventor and established various photographic processes and equipment, some of which gained government patents.
 She began working on her ‘Super-sight Camera’ in 1942 with the aim of building a camera that allowed her to project an object enlarged onto light-sensitive paper.
 She wanted to gain the ultimate degree of image sharpness by avoiding the graininess caused by enlarging a negative.
 Another invention, the ‘Abbott Distorter’, contorted an image during printing, rendering it absurd with a nod to her early career with Man Ray and the Surrealists.

 In 1957 the Soviet Union launched Sputnik, the first artificial satellite, into space and the United States anxiously scrambled to keep pace with Russian scientific exploration.
 The Physical Sciences Study Committee (PSSC) at the Massachusetts Institute of Technology, Cambridge, launched a review into science education in schools and Abbott finally received the opportunity to undertake a long-pursued project to photograph scientific experiments when she was offered employment by the programme.
 Abbott moved to Cambridge and set up a studio with many of her own inventions.
 The PSSC wanted her to produce photographs that explained theories of science in a clear and accessible way to be included in science textbooks.
 Abbott was innovative and thorough in her conceptualisation of each image.